BookGen/ArchiveStyle/README.md

     character: "Characters in the fic"
     tagged: "Additional tags"
   clickthrough: |
-    If set, this adds a clickthrough disclaimer for viewing the content.
+    If provided, this adds a clickthrough disclaimer for viewing the content.
-  summary: |
-    Work summary (with HTML).
   foreword: |
     Leading work notes
   afterword: |
     Trailing work notes
 ```

+For more on the allowed properties of this file, see [BookGen's CONFIGURING.md](https://github.com/marrus-sh/BookGen/blob/master/CONFIGURING.md) (for general BookGen configuration) as well as the [CONFIGURING.md](./CONFIGURING.md) in this directory (for ArchiveStyle specific configuration).

 You needn't specify all (or any) of the above, but an empty `info.yml` file *will* be created if you do not make one.
 You can also set these values on a per-chapter basis using YAML frontmatter.